-Feather River Charter School recognizes areas in need of improvement and utilizes the available data to monitor our students' growth and identify any performance gaps amongst our student groups.
-Our school is proud to report that there are no performance gaps amongst our student groups on any of the Dashboard indicators.
-We have provided a summary of areas we recognize that need additional support for our student groups and overall schoolwide.
-The school has continuously been working to prioritize these areas in our LCAP.
+Clarksville Charter School recognizes areas of need of improvement and utilizes the available data to monitor our students' growth and identify any performance gaps amongst our student groups.
+Our school is proud to report there are no performance gaps amongst our student groups on any of the Dashboard indicators.
+We have provided a summary of areas we recognize additional support for our student groups and overall schoolwide is needed and have continuously been working to prioritize these areas in our LCAP.